Chris-B/Chris-B.github.io/README.md

-# HTTP Web Server
+# Farmer John Website

-HTTP server and website for Farmer John Minecraft AI.
+Website for Farmer John Minecraft AI.

-Created with java and netty.io framework.
+Created with html, css, and js.